Story of Scotch

 Whisky for the World

-Today Scotch Whisky is enjoyed in 175 countries throughout the world.
-Each second, 42 bottles of Scotch are shipped from Scotland across the globe, helping to support tens of thousands of jobs in Scotland and ensuring that millions of consumers can enjoy a dram.
+Today Scotch Whisky is enjoyed almost every country around the world.
+Each second, 44 bottles of Scotch are shipped from Scotland across the globe, helping to support tens of thousands of jobs in Scotland and ensuring that millions of consumers can enjoy a dram.

 A global industry, 500 years in the making.